-Country Where Inpatient /Outpati ent Registration of diagnosis Who codes Coding diagnosis: file used in the System Number of OC available Visibility of the OC or RD diagnosis in the EHR (further encounter) Mandatory in ALL Official RD centres in Hospitals Both Tab RD available in the EHR and daily transmission to intermediate system (BaMaRa) (after pseudonymization) which feeds specific registries and the National RD registry (BNDMR) and other data repository and ePrescription.
+Country Where Inpatient/Outpatient Registration of diagnosis Who codes Coding diagnosis: file used in the System Number of OC available Visibility of the OC or RD diagnosis in the EHR (further encounter) Mandatory in ALL Official RD centres in Hospitals Both Tab RD available in the EHR and daily transmission to intermediate system (BaMaRa) (after pseudonymization) which feeds specific registries and the National RD registry (BNDMR) and other data repository and ePrescription.
 Clinicians/Coders from expert centres (with specific funding to increase coding capacity) Flat list of diagnosis linked to OC, from the Nomenclature Pack file.
-Tool: search by disease name and retrieval of OC and ICD-10 code As per Nomenclature Pack Only accessible in the Hospital where the OC has been diagnosed In official RD centres Both Tab RD is available in the EHR for the request of an RD card: OC are mandatory for the request of the RD Card.
+Tool: search by disease name and retrieval of OC and ICD-10 code As per Nomenclature Pack Only accessible in the Hospital where the OC has been diagnosed () In official RD centres Both Tab RD is available in the EHR for the request of an RD card: OC are mandatory for the request of the RD Card.
 This OC inserted for the request will be then available in the EHR.
 Whenever a RD Card is not requested the ICD10 code is used Clinicians Flat list of diagnosis linked to OC from Nomenclature Pack (but manual update) in RD Card Tab As per Nomenclature Pack but no yearly update => manual lookup for more recent codes Yes for the patients having an RD Card Mandatory for ALL Hospitals Inpatient mandatory (outpatient optional) Clinicians provide a diagnosis Clinicians register the diagnosis and then Coders or Clinicians assign a code Alpha-ID-SE file linked to OC aligned to ICD10- GM by the Orphanet DE/BfArM experts 7,022 If no ICD10 term => no OC Yes (if EHR exists, not mandatory yet) RD Centres of reference and ERN RD Centres located in hospitals in some regions.
 Both Clinician assigns a diagnosis => this issues a certificate & the local public health authority of the patient's place of residence issues an exemption document for benefits to which they are legally entitled, including specific drugs or medical devices indicated in the treatment plan drawn up at the RD Centre of reference).
-These regions use a common information system (RD Registry) connecting RD Centres, other hospitals, local health units, including primary care services and pharmaceutical services.
-The system is interoperable with the Administrative Health Database AHD (in the Veneto region).
-Clinicians register the diagnosis at the point of care from the official national list (expanded and with OC available at the Registry level).
-List of diagnoses linked to OC from Nomenclature Pack/ classification included.
+These regions use a common Clinicians register the diagnosis at the point of care from the official national list (expanded and with OC List of diagnoses linked to OC from Nomenclature Pack/ classification included.
 Official National list of RD (entitles benefits).
-The conditions mandatorily monitored by the RD registry are the ones included in the national official list of RD. (~65% of RD included in the Orphanet Nomenclature Pack [excluding rare cancers which are recorded in the regional cancer registry & infectious diseases].
-The Remaining ~35% OC can be recorded as Yes
+The conditions mandatorily monitored by the RD registry are the ones included in the national official list of RD. (~65% of RD included in the Yes